 Project management is being increasingly recognized as a vital skill-set for many management positions, not just those with the title of “project manager”.
 This course provides in-depth, practical, project management training.
 You will discuss projects from your own organization, and review tools and templates we use every day to manage real projects.

 Who should take this Project Management Fundamentals course?

-This course is for existing project managers who are interested in learning more about formal project management techniques, and anyone who is interesting in becoming a project manager.
+This course is for existing project managers who are interested in learning more about formal project management techniques, and anyone who is interested in becoming a project manager.

 Where is this course offered?

 The Project Management Fundamentals course is offered on an open-enrollment basis at our Project Management Education Center in Bellevue, WA, (which also serves Seattle, Redmond, Renton, Everett, Federal Way, and Tacoma), as well as at our Project Management Education Center in Tucson, AZ (which also serves the Greater Phoenix area, Oro Valley, and Sierra Vista / Fort Huachuca), and other select locations such as Grand Cayman.
 We also provide it on an on-site basis anywhere in the world, and online using live instructors.

 Project Management Fundamentals Course Objectives

 By the end of the course you will be able to :

 - Understand the language and structure of the Project Management Institute’s Guide to the Project Management Body of Knowledge.

 - Understand the value of project charter documents.

 - Consider the impact of the environment or context in which your projects occur on your planning processes.

 - Develop work breakdown structures to better define your project and reduce the likelihood of missed scope.

 - Develop network diagrams that model how your project will be executed.

 - Schedule your project and identify the critical path for your project.

 - Use various tools and reports in improve project communications.

 - Build resource information and cost information on top of your project plans.

 - Run better project status meetings.